pvcraven/3d_graphics_class/source/assignments/assignment_07/assignment_07.rst

 * Add least three objects to your scene.
 You can create three copies of the object, that's ok.
 You might color them differently so  that you've got a bit of variety.
 * Animate the three objects.
 One of which can be the camera.
-Animate using keyframes as shown in class.
+Animate using keyframes (i.e. using the 'i' key and location/rotation) as shown in class.

 Optional: